wangjieest/PAF/README.md

     auto inc = GET_SHARED(InterfaceName, ParameterTypeList...);
     // gets only
     auto * inc = GET_SHARED2(InterfaceName);
-    // When all the smart Pointers holding the interface are destroyed, the global Shared object is destroyed automatically
+    // when all the smart pointers holding the interface are destroyed,
+    // the global shared object is destroyed automatically

-In particular, global Shared objects can be shared across modules, based on the base layer of the abstract factory.
-Shared objects are destroyed only when all module references are destroyed.
+in particular, global shared objects can be shared across modules, based on the base layer of the abstract factory. shared objects are destroyed only when all module references are destroyed.

-Based on the above features, you can also support elegant, leak-free exits.
+based on the above features, you can also support elegant, leak-free exits.
 Perform leak and circular reference checks during release.